jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) contribution to scheme is the amount of the retirement scheme contribution received by the retirement savings scheme excluding the amount of tax:
   (c) tax already paid is any amount of tax for the contribution that has already been paid.

+### Subpart RI — Transfer scheme withholding tax

+### RI 1 Transfer scheme withholding tax
+This subpart imposes an obligation on a transfer scheme to pay a tax called transfer scheme withholding tax (TSWT).

+### RI 2 Withholding tax on assessable withdrawal amounts
+When this subpart applies
+(1) This subpart applies when—
+  (a) a person derives a foreign superannuation withdrawal that is income in the form of a benefit under section CF 3(2)﻿(b) (Withdrawals from foreign superannuation scheme) from an interest in a foreign superannuation scheme that is withdrawn and reinvested as an interest in a superannuation scheme in New Zealand; and
+  (b) the superannuation scheme in New Zealand is a transfer scheme; and (c) all or part of the foreign superannuation withdrawal is an assessable withdrawal amount for the person.
+Election for transfer scheme to withhold tax
+(2) Within 10 working days of the day the person derives the foreign superannuation withdrawal, the person may choose for the transfer scheme to withhold the amount of TSWT from the assessable withdrawal amount under this subpart by notifying the transfer scheme of their election.
+Election under subsection (2) irrevocable
+(3) An election made under subsection (2) cannot be revoked.

+### RI 3 Obligation to withhold TSWT
+When a person chooses under section RI 2 to have the transfer scheme withhold the amount of TSWT, the transfer scheme must withhold the TSWT calculated under section RI 4 from the person’s assessable withdrawal amount and pay it to the Commissioner in accordance with section RI 5.
+The obligation to withhold arises at the time the person derives the foreign superannuation withdrawal.

+### RI 4 Rate of TSWT
+The amount of TSWT that the transfer scheme must withhold and pay to the Commissioner for a person is calculated by multiplying the person’s assessable withdrawal amount by 0.28.

+### RI 5 Payment of tax
+The transfer scheme must pay the amount of TSWT calculated under section RI 4 to the Commissioner on a monthly basis under section RA 15 (Payment dates for interim and other tax payments).

 ### Subpart RL — Residential land withholding tax

 ### RL 1 Residential land withholding tax